csmenlopark/www/content/healings.md

 <article>

-# Peace came on a ‘Gabriel’ day
+# Peace came on a ‘Gabriel’ day {#peace-came-on-a-gabriel-day}

-Alexandra Hawley
+Alexandra Hawley, member of Menlo Park church<br>
+*(Originally published in the October 13, 2014 issue of the Christian Science Sentinel)*

 A healing I had a few years ago while serving as First Reader at our branch Church of Christ, Scientist, brought me a lesson that has often been helpful.